Stichting-CROW/dashboarddeelmobiliteit-app/README.md

 The app uses the [API](https://gitlab.com/bikedashboard/dashboard-api) to get its data.
 The API gets its data from the postgresql database.
 The postgresql database is filled with data from the [go-import-vehicles](https://gitlab.com/bikedashboard/go-import-vehicles) script, that sources the data from all the different shared mobility providers.

 Dashboard Deelmobiliteit is a project by non profit organisation [CROW](https://crow.nl/).
 Tips, comments or questions?
-Contact the team at info@deelfietsdashboard.nl!
+Contact the team at info@dashboarddeelmobiliteit.nl!

 ## How to deploy?